 Recognized student organizations are eligible to fundraise on campus.
 Funds raised must be used to support the overall mission of the organization.
-Only recognized groups in good standing may fundraise on JMU property.
-When selling merchandise with any form of the JMU name or logos groups must use licensed vendors approved by the JMU Foundation and receive approval through the Merchandise Approval Form process.
+Recognized student organizations that are in good disciplinary standing may fundraise on JMU property.

-Student organizations are not considered 501(c) (3) non-profit status and should not advertise themselves as such.
-If an organization is a student chapter of an established non-profit, check with the national organization to see if they extend that status to campus affiliated organizations.
+Recognized student organizations are not automatically considered 501(c) (3) non-profits.
+If a recognized student organization is a student chapter of an established non-profit, check with the national organization to see if they extend that status to campus affiliated organizations.
+Additionally, student organizations can apply for this status through the Internal Revenue Service.

 Possible fundraising options include: